mjadiahmed/mjadiahmed/README.md

 - 👋 Hi, I’m @mjadiahmed
-- 👀 I’m interested in Embeded electronics Hardware & Software
+- 👀 I’m interested in Embeded electronics Hardware & Software developement.
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : a.mjadi@nextronic.io